Here's the context

 – Who has technical knowledge we can use (SME) Subject matter expert.

-– Who can help us with find users?
+– Who can help us with finding users to interview?

-– What are their schedules and what time is good to have design reviews.
+– What are their schedules and what time is good to have design/progress reviews.

-– You may want to interview them on company goals and success of you project,
+– You may want to interview them on company goals and the success of your project,

-this is called a "stakeholder" interview, do this early on the project.
+this is called a "stakeholder" interview, do this early on in the project.

 // THE RISKS AND MITIGATIONS